floorwarior/brainrootreader-stable/README.md

     - take the pictures in good lighting
     - after this you will have to zip this whole folder, NOTE that your zip's name is going to be used as the name of the book after conversion.

+# How to add different videos?
+- you can add either use local videos ( mp4, webm ), or video links from youtube, you can add them [here](http://localhost/addvideo)

 # How to add new voice models?
 ## There are a few different ways to do it:
 - to sample the voices you can checkout this [link](https://rhasspy.github.io/piper-samples/) you can either download one from there and place the files inside the readers models folder in this case: [pipermodels](./pipermodels/)

-- alternativly you can try the built in downloader [VoiceBag](http://localhost:5003/voicebag) if you combaine these 2, you can sample the voice and then look for its name on the right:
+- alternativly you can try the built in downloader [VoiceBag](http://localhost:5003/voicebag) if you combine these 2, you can sample the voice and then look for its name on the right:

 ![find a voice you like](./examples/pipersvoicepage.png)